Kragujevac building

 “Zastava” Administration Building

-Right next to this building, there is a reinforced-concrete bridge, one of the two first ones that were built in Serbia, in 1923 and 1924.
-The bridge goes over Lepenica river which was navigable in Miloš Obrenović time.
+Adjacent to this building is a reinforced-concrete bridge, one of the first two constructed in Serbia, in 1923 and 1924.
+This bridge spans the Lepenica River, which was navigable during the time of Miloš Obrenović.

 Kragujevac-Serbia-Glimpses-of-the-World